webdevtodayjason/callcenter-testing/README.md

 2. Open your browser and navigate to `http://localhost:5005`

+3. Log in with the admin credentials configured in your `.env` file (default: username `admin`, password `password`)

-3. Configure your call settings:
+4. Configure your call settings:
    - Enter phone numbers (one per line) in E.164 format (e.g., +15551234567)
    - Set the delay between calls (minimum 1 second)
    - Set the maximum number of simultaneous calls (1-50)